 TRANSACTIONS WITH RELATED PARTIES

-Balances and transactions between the Company and its subsidiary have been eliminated on consolidation and accordingly, are not disclosed below.
+Balances and transactions between the Company and its subsidiary have been eliminated on consolidation and are not disclosed in this note.
 Details of the transactions between the Company and other related parties are disclosed below.

 a) Related party transactions